Sarajevo Olympic Tour is created to let you experience the spirit of the Olympics and a flashback to the 1980’s.

 After Bjelasnica, Olympic Tour in Sarajevo continues to mountain Igman.
-On this mountain competition held in Nordic skiing, biathlon, and leaps took place.
+This mountain competition was held in Nordic skiing, biathlon, and leaps took place.
 You can see jumping slopes still standing there.

-After Igman we will proceed to the Olympic mountain Trebevic – a beuatiful mountain connected with Sarajevo by cable car.
-From the top of Trebevic you can enjoy the most beautiful panoramic view of Sarajevo.
+After Igman we will proceed to the Olympic mountain Trebevic – a beautiful mountain connected with Sarajevo by cable car.
+From the top of Trebevic, you can enjoy the most beautiful panoramic view of Sarajevo.
 The mountain is known for competition in bob and sledging.

-For that purpose huge concrete construction has been built in the middle of mountain.
-During your walk on top of the bob sleigh track that became one of most recognizing landmarks of Sarajevo.you can take amazing photos.
+For that purpose, huge concrete construction has been built in the middle of the mountain.
+During your walk on top of the bobsleigh track that became one of the most recognizing landmarks of Sarajevo. you can take amazing photos.